kubernetes/kube-openapi/README.md

 code or routes.
 Thus, there should be no kubernetes specific code in this repo.

-There are two main parts:
+There are two main parts in this repo:
  - A model generator that goes through .go files, find and generate model definitions.
  - The spec generator that is responsible for dynamically generate